Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

 Next, consider $P_2$ and $R$.
 Without loss of generality, we assume that $P_{2}$ is an $X_1$ region.
-By 4) of theorem \ref{Min}, there exists an $X_1$ region $P$ such that $R$ and $P$ have a common child $W_1$.
+By 4) of Theorem \ref{Min}, there exists an $X_1$ region $P$ such that $R$ and $P$ have a common child $W_1$.
 If $W_1$ is an $X_{j}$ region for some $j\in\{1, 2\}$, we halt.
-Else, if $W_1$ is a coding region, then by 3) of theorem \ref{Min}, $R$ and $W_1$ have a common child $W_2$.
+Else, if $W_1$ is a coding region, then by 3) of Theorem \ref{Min}, $R$ and $W_1$ have a common child $W_2$.
 Similarly, either $W_2$ is an $X_j$ region for some $j\in\{1, 2\}$ or $R$ and $W_2$ have a common child $W_3$.
-Since $RG(D)$ is a finite graph, we can finally find an $X_j$-child $W_n$ of $R$.
-By 1), $W_n$ is a sink region.
-(Note that $W_n\neq Q_m$, which can be seen by sequently comparing the parents.)
+Since $\mathcal G$ is a finite graph, we can finally find an $X_j$-child $W_n$ of $R$.
+By claim 1), $W_n$ is a sink region.